robert/robert.github.com/_posts/2018-10-29-i-might-be-spartacus-a-differential-privacy-marketplace.md

 <img src="/images/spartacus-talk-show.png" />

 *"My guest tonight is Hobert Reaton, founder of "I Might Be Spartacus", a company that he claims "helps people safely sell their own data online."
-He previously founded WeSeeYou, a nauseating adtech company, so I recommend that you remain skeptical of him of him until the end of this seven minute segment.
+He also previously founded [WeSeeYou, a nauseating adtech company](/2017/10/17/we-see-you-democratizing-de-anonymization/), so I recommend that you remain skeptical of him of him until the end of this seven minute segment.
 Hobert, welcome to the show."*

 "Thanks Martina, it's great but already kind of uncomfortable to be here."